 - Digital Elevation Model (DEM) A DEM for the hydraulic model was created by mosaicking three data sources using ArcGIS with NGVD29 as the vertical datum.
 The three data sources included: - Site topo An AutoCAD file with one-foot contour lines of the site based on a topographic survey by Engineering and Environmental Solutions, LLC (May 2016). - Topo outside site boundary A 30-foot DEM file downloaded from the United States Geologic Survey (USGS) National Elevation Dataset (NED).
 Note that this was in the NAVD88 datum and left uncorrected because the model did not extend into this portion of the DEM.
 It was included only for visualization of the surrounding topography.
-For reference, NAVD88 = NGVD29 + 0.495 feet. - Bathymetry of Lake Michigan, Pigeon Lake, and Pigeon River A new bathymetry surface created by first drawing a 3D polyline around the edge of the water as the surface boundary (elevation 580 feet).
+For reference, NAVD88 = NGVD29 + 0.495 feet. - Bathymetry of Lake Michigan, Pigeon Lake, and Pigeon River A new bathymetry surface created by first drawing a 3D polyline around the edge of the water as the surface boundary [elevation 580 feet (NGVD29)].
 A channel thalweg and lake bottom were then drawn as 3D polylines.
-The thalweg and lake bottom polylines were lowered below the water surface by 5 feet in the upper part of Pigeon River, 10 feet in Pigeon Lake, and 20 feet in Lake Michigan. - 2D Grid Extents The hydraulic model's 2D grid extends from Lake Michigan, up through JH Campbell, and ends at the edge of Bottom Ash Pond 3.
-The 2D extents were set to minimize the number of dry cells. - Cell Size and Time Step The model was run with a cell size of 12-feet-by-12-feet and a 2.5-second time step. - Manning's n-values Forested areas and waterbodies were digitized based on aerial photography.
-Manning's n-values were set as follows:

-• Forest: n = 0.100

-Waterbodies: n = 0.030All other areas: n = 0.040

-- Outlet Boundary Condition The outlet boundary condition was set as a constant head of 580 feet (NGVD29) (approximately mean lake level).
-It is located on the edge of the 2D grid, where Lakeshore Drive crosses over Pigeon Lake. - Inflow Boundary Condition Separate inflow boundary conditions were developed for the Bottom Ash Pond 3 North and the Bottom Ash Pond 3 South dam break analyses.
-The boundary condition included the respective dam breach hydrographs.
-The boundary was positioned on the edge of the 2D grid.
-For Bottom Ash Pond 3 North, it was positioned at the north end of Bottom Ash Pond 3 North; and for Bottom Ash Pond 3 South, it was positioned at the west end of Bottom Ash Pond 3 South.
+The thalweg and lake bottom polylines were lowered below the water surface by 5 feet in the upper part the Pigeon River, 10 feet in the Pigeon Lake, and 20 feet in Lake Michigan. - 2D Grid Extents The hydraulic model's 2D grid extends from Lake Michigan up through JH Campbell and ending at the edge of the ponds.
+The 2D extents were set to minimize the number of dry cells. - Cell Size and Time Step The model was run with a cell size of 12-feet-by-12-feet and a 2-second time step. - Manning's n-values Forested areas and waterbodies were digitized based on aerial photography.
+Manning's n-values were set as follows: - Forest: n = 0.100 - Waterbodies: n = 0.030 - All other areas: n = 0.040 - Culverts Four culverts were included in the model as 1D elements.
+These culverts connect a collection ditch around the north, west, and south ends of the ash disposal area. - Outlet Boundary Condition The outlet boundary condition was set as a constant head of 580 feet (approximately mean lake level) (NGVD29).
+The boundary condition is located on the edge of the 2D grid, where Lakeshore Drive crosses over Pigeon Lake. - Inflow Boundary Condition The inflow boundary condition is the dam breach hydrograph.
+It was positioned on the edge of the 2D grid, at the southern edge of the impoundment embankment.